StevenChristy/octane/README.md

 * MT-Safe
 * Optimized for environments where threads are fighting for access to the memory manager.
 * Can outperform the default memory manager by as much as 75% in testing.
-(Real world performance needs more testing.)
 * Tunable for your applications needs.
-Its already tuned well, but could be wasteful depending on how your program is structured.
 * Lock-free
 * 16-byte aligned internally.